 Pros and Cons

 If you’re in the active duty military, TaxSlayer offers free e-filing of federal and state returns.
-They also offer free live phone support with most of their products, except for the free version.
-State returns can be filed through TaxSlayer for $12.95, and tax audit assistance is included with its paid versions.
+They also offer free live phone support with most of their products, except for the free version, and tax audit assistance is included with its paid versions.

 TaxSlayer’s mobile app allows you to create an account, login to your existing account, and estimate your tax refund via the Refund Calculator App.